mt5225/weekly/Aug2015/weekone.md

 ## 流水帐
-- **Monday**, on board, fill *lots* of forms, chat with Donny, Aohan, yangchao about dcv en version and other plans. make key days for DCV english version.
+- **Monday**, on board, fill *lots* of forms, chat with Donny, Aohan, yangchao about dcv en version and other plans. make key days for DCV english version [see details below].
 - **Tuesday**
   1. request and  granted to ITA git repository, clone to local[for for lizhong's help]
   2. upgrade corp PC to windows 10